-- Dog Training Books
+Best Overall Dog Training Books

-In this dog training guide book, Pat Miller offers a six-week step-by-step dog training program focused on building a healthy relationship with your pooch by using positive reinforcement.
-In The Power of Positive Dog Training, you’ll learn about:
+In this dog training guidebook, Pat Miller offers a six-week step-by-step dog training program focused on building a healthy relationship with your pooch by using positive reinforcement.
+It’s a great choice for beginners and everyday trainers alike.

 - Observing and understanding your dog’s body language